 Blade (1998)

 Before Kate Beckinsale became a sexy vampire warrior in Underworld and those emo, sparkly Twilight vampires that reportedly Wesley Snipes himself wanted to hunt down, we’ve got an uber cool, genuinely badass vampire hybrid.
 I mean, even his moniker alone sounds cool and dangerous.
 Deadpool is NOT the first R-rated comic-book movie out there, and I remember this movie was filled w/ some bloody action scenes, just what one would expect from a vampire hunter movie.
-I love the look of Blade here, his uniform, his sunglasses, and even his ride (1968 Dodge Charger).
-Heck, why not?
-Especially since R-rated comic-book flicks are back in fashion again now.
+I love the look of Blade here, his uniform, his sunglasses, and even his ride (1968 Dodge Charger). especially now that R-rated comic book films are once again in vogue.

-For some reason, his role wasn’t credited in the film, but I always remember Snipes in a brief role as James Wheeler.
+I always remembered Snipes playing a tiny role as James Wheeler in the movie, even if for some reason his role wasn’t acknowledged.
 From the moment he appeared at a bar, approaching Angela Bassett’s character, who just went through a divorce, I immediately liked his character.
 I wish he’d do more dramatic films, even a romantic drama, as he certainly can pull off the romantic hero role.
 I love this film by Forest Whitaker, which I’ve watched a few times.
 Some of my favorite roles are the ones of Wesley Snipes and Bassett.
 There’s a scene of them in a hotel room.

-Wesley Snipes has played a fair share of good guys and law enforcement types, so it’s nice to see him relishing being bad.
+Wesley Snipes has portrayed cops and good guys in his time, so it’s good to see him enjoying his role as the bad guy.
 With platinum blond Afro & half blue eyes, no less!
 He played Simon Phoenix, a convicted crime lord who’s revived for a parole hearing well into the 21st century.
 So, of course, he immediately resumes his murderous rampage, with no one to stop him except Sly Stallone; who else?
 In one of her earlier action roles, Sandra Bullock is quite memorable here.
 Yes, this is a pretty cheesy action flick of the 90s, but heck, I enjoyed it, and I still remember that epic death scene at the end!
 Liquid nitrogen, anyone?
 Snipes was deliciously over the top here with his manic energy.
-It’s one of the most fun 90s sci-fi action flicks.

 Conclusion